Westfarms

 Westfarms is a shopping mall on the West Hartford–Farmington town line in the U.S. state of Connecticut.
 It was opened in 1974, expanded in 1982 and 1995–1997, and remodeled in 2008–2009.
 With 1267000 ft2 of gross leasable area, Westfarms is the third-largest mall in Connecticut.
 It is located on Route 71, off the I-84 and Route 9 junction and near several open-air shopping plazas.
 The mall is currently owned and managed by Taubman Centers, a subsidiary of Simon Property Group.

 History

 Westfarms opened in 1974.
 It was developed by Bloomfield Hills-based Taubman Centers, which remains in charge of its management since then.
-Its original anchors were G. Fox & Co., J. C. Penney, and Sage-Allen.
+Its original anchors were G. Fox & Co., and Sage-Allen.
 The mall was expanded with a new retail wing in 1982, which included a Lord & Taylor store.

-They relocated from Bishops Corner in West Hartford.
+Hartford-based G. Fox was acquired by Boston-based Filene's in 1992, and the Westfarms store was rebranded on January 30, 1993.
+Sage-Allen filed for Chapter 11 bankruptcy in 1992, and closed permanently in 1993.